Pyreweb/batchCollection/README.md

 `setTrigger`: toggle the triggerSync var which decide if we send events.

+`setDefaults`: toggle the autoDefaults var which decide if we try to use default field data if field data is null.

 `setAll`: parameters -> collection, data, trigger.
 Call the `setCollection` and `setData`.
 Trigger params (**boolean**) optionnal
 ##Actions
 `insertAll`:
 * insert all the given datas within a transaction.
-* If something fails, nothing should be inserted.
+* If something fails, nothing *should be* inserted (db rollback).

 `updateAll`:
 * update all the given datas within a transaction.
-* If something fails, nothing should be updated.
+* If something fails, nothing *should be* updated (db rollback).
 * *Use the idAttribute to update.*

 `deleteAll`: